 - Don’t let your personal injury lawyer tell you whether you’re hurt or how you should feel.
 Personal injury lawyers make more money the more treatment you obtain.
 It’s in their financial interests to make sure you get more medical treatment, unfortunately, sometimes even if you don’t need it.

-- If you do go to a doctor, make sure you tell them you were in an accident.
+- If you do go to a doctor, make sure you tell them you were in an auto accident.
 They may document more information in your file, have special instructions to follow with your insurance, if you have it, or otherwise can help you figure out whether you should see a specialist.

 - Don’t get medical treatment you don’t need.
 Some PI law firms send all off their clients to get an MRI, even when not medically necessary.
 Ultimately, you’ll likely have to pay these bills out of your settlement, so only get the treatment your doctor says you need.
-If your lawyer tells you getting a treatment will be “good for your case” you should not only defer to your doctor instead, but also probably run towards the door.
+If your car accident lawyer tells you getting a treatment will be “good for your case” you should not only defer to your doctor instead, but also probably run towards the door.

-Being able to move forward with your life after an accident is as much about getting the medical care you need after an accident as it is getting money for your pain and suffering and other out-of-pocket expenses.
+Being able to move forward with your life after an accident is as much about getting the medical care you need after an auto accident as it is getting compensation for your pain and suffering and other out-of-pocket expenses.
 If you ask most people who have been injured, they want to get better.
 We hope this article has helped you know what to prioritize (and not) with regard to your medical care.